-When you log in for the first time, the <Model Number> <Hostname> page appears.
+When you log in for the first time, the Accessing Cisco Controller<Model Number> <Hostname> page appears.

-On the page, click the Wireless Web GUI link to access device web GUI Home page.
+On the Accessing Cisco Controller page, click the Wireless Web GUI link to access controller web GUI Home page.

-Choose Configuration > Wizard to perform all steps that you need to configure the device initially.
+Choose Configuration > Wizard to perform all steps that you need to configure the controller initially.

 The Admin Users page appears.

-On the Admin Users page, enter the administrative username to be assigned to this device in the User Name text box and the administrative password to be assigned to this device in the Password and Confirm Password text boxes.
+On the Admin Users page, enter the administrative username to be assigned to this controller in the User Name text box and the administrative password to be assigned to this controller in the Password and Confirm Password text boxes.
 Click Next.

 The SNMP System Summary page appears.

-On the SNMP System Summary page, enter the following SNMP system parameters for the device, and click Next:
+On the SNMP System Summary page, enter the following SNMP system parameters for the controller, and click Next:

-Customer-definable device location in the Location text box.
+Customer-definable controller location in the Location text box.

 Customer-definable contact details such as phone number with names in the Contact text box.